- Truth – This is why we do what we do.

 This is difficult to quantify because the more money we have to work with, the more impact we can make.
 Let’s look at the scale of our plan for a minute and then we’ll get back down to reality.

-We could easily spend $150,000,000 on the plan outlined above.
-This would mostly be spent on salaries, building demonstration homes and experiential learning programs in each of the 384 MSAs across the country, and paying royalties to architects we work with.
+We could easily spend $150 million on the plan outlined above (without extravagance).
+This would mostly be spent on salaries, building demonstration homes and experiential learning programs in each of the nearly 400 MSAs across the country, and paying royalties to architects we work with.

 How we’ll spend it